BenjaminDoran/motif-paper/sections/paper-methodology.md

 Regarding the introduction of gaps the complications arise from needing to handle a new symbol "-" indicating an insertion.
 It is not immediately clear how to count this insertion.
 If "-" is counted like any letter there will be large sections of perfect conservation, which will mask the signals of true conservation.
 However, there are equally large problems if "-" is automatically set to $0$.
 Remembering that entropy calculations divide by the counts of each base, having sections of $0$ could lead to division errors.
 Instead, for any insertion we add a tally to all other bases, this has the effect where positions with many insertions have their conservation level lowered as the counts of bases at that position become more similar.

 So, is this tallying method enough to be able to effectively handle misalignments?
-Generating 20 sample sequences with a motif at a random misalignment of +/-10bp we see that a high peak where our motifs have been aligned.
+Generating 20 sample sequences with a motif at a random misalignment of +/-10bp we see that a high peak where the motifs have been aligned.
 After, running UniDip on this data, though, there is another issue.
 UniDip is now clustering not just the motif but all alignments as well.
 This is because there are now three levels of conservation, the gaps, the background sequence, and the motif.
 UniDip is unable to find nested clusters, where there are multiple steps of density.

 ![](./imgs/GappedAlignedClustered.png)

-Trimming the gaps from our data overcomes this limitation.
+Trimming the gaps from the data overcomes this limitation.
 The gaps are at a relatively even level less than 0.1 SNE.
 By filtering and concatenating only regions that are greater than that threshold UniDip is able to correctly isolate just the conserved motif once again.

 ![](./imgs/UnGappedAlignedClustered.png)

-Removing these gaps might present a problem for being able to map back to the original sequence instances, but by keeping track of the aligned indices while performing the filtering we are able to maintain our ability to map back to the original instances.
+Removing these gaps might present a problem for being able to map back to the original sequence instances, but by keeping track of the aligned indices while performing the filtering we are able to maintain the ability to map back to the original instances.

 ## Methodology Summary